Ontario Arts Council (OAC)

 The activities for which you are requesting funding cannot start before the deadline, cannot finish before you receive your grant results, and must be completed no more than two years after you receive the grant results.

--Be a resident of Ontario who has lived in Ontario for a minimum of one year prior to making a grant application; and
+-Be a resident of Ontario who has lived in Ontario for 12 consecutive months prior to making a grant application, and

 -Live in Ontario no less than eight months a year.

 Temporary absences from the province:

 -You must have lived in Ontario no less than 8 months in the 12 months immediately preceding the deadline for the grant program to which you are applying.
 Or, if you were temporarily absent from Ontario prior to this application deadline, you absence must have been for no more than one year and must not be recurring.